Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-Here we recall some fundamental facts and definitions about $n$-groupoids and $\VS$ $n$-groupoids.
-As an important property of $\VS$ $n$-groupoids, we recall the Moore algorithm for the construction of horn fillers, which simplifies their theory considerably.
-Since we do not make use of $n$-groupoids in $\Set$ aside from those underlying $n$-groupoids in $\Vect$, we will only focus on the finite data description of $\VS$ $n$-groupoids by adapting some facts from \cite[\S 2.3]{Zhu2009}, where a more general finite data description is given.
-After that, we describe the finite data for $\VS$ 1- and 2-groupoids in more detail.

-For the following subsection, whenever we write $\Cat$ for an arbitrary category, we assume it to be complete, cocomplete, and have a forgetful functor to $\Set$.
-We are mainly interested in $\Set$ itself and $\Vect$.
-We occasionally refer to examples of Lie $n$-groupoids and $\VB$ $n$-groupoids, which we will study in more detail in \cite{CuecaRonchi2024-temp}.
-We include these to provide more context to the reader familiar with our later applications for this theory, and we refer to the literature for their basic definitions \cite[\S 3]{GraciaSazMehta2017}, \cite{HoyoTrentinaglia2021,HoyoTrentinaglia2023}, \cite[\S 11.2]{Mackenzie2005}, \cite{Pradines1988}.
-The added complexity in defining these objects comes from the fact that the categories of smooth manifolds and of vector bundles are excluded from the present assumptions of completeness and cocompleteness \cite{Henriques2008, Zhu2009,RogersZhu2020}.
+Here we first recall some fundamental facts and definitions on $n$-groupoids and $\VS$ $n$-groupoids.
+In this article, we assume our category $\Cat$ to be complete, cocomplete, and have a forgetful functor $U: \Cat \to \Set$ which preserves limits.
+All ``algebraic'' categories as referred to by Goerss-Jardine \cite*[Example II.2.8]{GoerssJardine2009}: groups, rings, modules, algebras or Lie algebras are examples of such categories.
+In this article we are mainly interested in $\Set$ itself and $\Vect$.
+We occasionally refer to examples of Lie $n$-groupoids and $\VB$ $n$-groupoids, which we will study in more detail in \cite{CuecaRonchi-temp}.
+See Remark \ref{rmk:cat-assumptions-2} for further comments on $\Cat$.